 · For beverages, stick to water, sparkling mineral water, and unsweetened tea or coffee.
 Low carbohydrate wine or hard alcohol in moderation won’t derail your keto nutrition plan.

 · If your meal is large (many are!), only eat half and take the rest for an easy lunch of leftovers.

-· Chain restaurants are required to have nutrition menus onsite so check them out—you can see if your meal meets your keto macros or if you need to adjust with a substitution.
+· Chain restaurants like fast food restaurants are required to have nutrition menus onsite so check them out—you can see if your meal meets your keto macros or if you need to adjust with a substitution.

 Keto-Friendly Restaurant Meal Examples

 Now let’s put the above-mentioned guidelines to use!
 Below are seven common restaurant scenarios which include high-carbohydrate and high sugar foods, as well as keto-friendly replacement options.